City of San Diego Homelessness and Affordable Housing Bond Measure

 Create thousands of good-paying construction jobs and strengthen our local economy

 Funds would be administered by the San Diego Housing Commission and would be subject to independent citizen oversight and annual audits to ensure funds are spent as promised.

 Learn more about our proposal by downloading our Fact Sheet.
 The proposal is scheduled to be heard by the San Diego City Council Rules Committee on Wednesday, July 31, at 1 pm.

 Monitoring legislation and regulatory proposals

-One of the most critical roles the Federation plays is to monitor local, state and national legislation and regulatory proposals that impact affordable housing and community development, and to advocate for the most favorable policies for affordable housing on behalf of our members.
-We achieve this in many ways, including meeting with legislators, providing testimony at public hearings, and sending comments and letters regarding key programs and legislation.
+One of the most critical roles the Federation plays is to monitor local, state and national legislation and regulatory proposals that impact affordable housing and community development.
+In this way, we advocate for the most favorable policies for affordable housing on behalf of our members.
+We achieve this by many means, including meeting with legislators, providing testimony at public hearings, and sending comments and letters regarding key programs and legislation.